Efficiency And Quality In Post-Surgical Pain Therapy After Discharge

 - Detailed Description

 Prior to discharge from the hospital, patients will be approached regarding interest in the study with an introductory letter that describes the content and purpose of the study.
-Following informed consent, patients will be randomized to receive the consumer health informatics app (UControlPain) versus provision of an app with only data collection function (no educational components).
+Following informed consent, participants will be randomized to receive the consumer health informatics app (UControlPain) versus provision of an app with only data collection function (no educational components).
 Randomization will be implemented via REDCap by the study coordinators.
-Further, information on which type of app was installed will not be shared with providers or patients.
+Further, information on which type of app was installed will not be shared with providers or participants.

 Recruitment & Eligibility